 3 days in Kyoto

 If your answer to how many days in Kyoto is “three,” meanwhile, you can either dig deeper or push outward.
 Drill down on central Kyoto, spending time along the Kamo River in Shimogyo ward or at underrated attractions like Nijo Castle, or take any number of day trips from Kyoto.
 Head south to Uji and Nara, southwestward to Himeji and Kobe or due east to scenic Lake Biwa, the largest body of freshwater in Japan.
+Feeling like a foodie?
+Stop at Uo-no-tana seafood market in Akashi on your way back to Kyoto from Kobe.

 5 days in Kyoto